frederic-perez/AmE-dictionary/dictionary.md

 __law of the land__
 __law-and-order__ _The law-and-order prime minister._
 __lawmaker__ :three::shit: (lawmakers)
+__lawsuit__
 __lax__ _adj_ :two::shit: (not LAX)
 __lay__ _Lay reader._
-__layover__ :two::shit::dart: _To minimize the risk of missing a connection, never book a layover of less than two hours._ _Colorado enters its two-game layover in Boston on Tuesday night._
+__layover__ :dart::two::shit: _To minimize the risk of missing a connection, never book a layover of less than two hours._ _Colorado enters its two-game layover in Boston on Tuesday night._
 __layup__ _n_
 __layups__
 __leaching__ _v_ _Corrosive water leads to leaching of lead in some oñder homes where plumbing contains lead pipes or lead solder._